microsoft/xbox-live-developer-tools/README.md

 ### XblPlayerDataReset.exe

 XblPlayerDataReset is used to reset a player's data in test sandboxes.
 Data includes achievements, leaderboards, stats and title history.
-An individual account can be reset by its email address, or to reset an account by XUID, first run XblDevAccount.exe to log in with a Partner Center account.
+An individual or group of accounts can be reset by its email address, or to reset an account by XUID, first run XblDevAccount.exe to log in with a Partner Center account.

 #### Usage:
-TODO: Update usage
 ```
-XblPlayerDataReset.exe --scid xxx --sandbox xxx [--xuid xxxx] [--user XXX@xboxtest.com]
+XblPlayerDataReset.exe --scid xxx --sandbox xxx [--xuid xxxx] [--user XXX@xboxtest.com] [--delimiter ,]
 ```

 ***Success output example:***